-When you are being pursued by debt collectors, you might cringe each and every time the phone rings.
+When you’re being pursued by a debt collector, you might cringe each and every time the phone rings.
 While you don’t want to answer, it’s in your best interest to keep the lines of communication open between you and your creditor.
-The conversations are never easy but you are protected by the Fair Debt Collection Practices Act (FDCPA) from rude and unscrupulous collection agents.
+The conversations are never easy, but it’s important to know you are protected from rude and unscrupulous collection agents by the Fair Debt Collection Practices Act (FDCPA).
 The Federal Trade Commission enforces the FDCPA and can prosecute illegal collection procedures in the U.S., which include:

-- Phone calls prior to 8 a.m. or after 9 p.m., unless you agree.
+- You don’t have to accept phone calls prior to 8 a.m. or after 9 p.m., unless you agree.
 Debt collectors must refrain from calling you at inconvenient times or inappropriate places.
 They can be prohibited from calling you at work if you aren’t allowed to take calls on the job.

 - Debt collectors must discontinue contact with you if they are notified in writing.
 There are only two exceptions: to advise you that there will be no further contact, or to inform you of a pending action, such as the filing of a lawsuit.
 While further contact will end, you will still owe the debt.